Official state symbol Kentucky State Flower Adopted 1926

 Cultural Significance

 The Goldenrod commonly represents Kentucky's natural beauty and autumn landscape.
 The flower has been linked to cheerfulness and encouragement in traditional flower symbolism.
-Its bright yellow color carries connotations of warmth and optimism while representing the golden fields that characterize Kentucky's fall season.
+Its bright yellow color carries connotations of warmth and optimism while representing the golden fields that characterize Kentucky's fall season and complementing language in Kentucky's motto page.

 What is Kentucky's state flower?